What bears do in July

 Cubs Follow in Mom’s Footsteps

 Cubs are big enough now to follow mom as she goes foraging for food.
 If mom is a wild bear, she teaches them what’s good to eat and how to find and eat specific foods.
 She shows the youngsters how to eat berries, catch fish and dig for insects.
-She even lets them smell her breath, so they learn to association certain smells with foods.
+She even lets them smell her breath, so they learn to associate certain smells with foods.
 Yum, termites!

 Not All Lessons Are Good Ones